strigo/wryte/README.md

 ### Using Environment Variables to configure logging handlers

 NOTE: This is WIP, so things may break / be broken.
-To truly be able to use this feature, Wryte will have to support logger-name-based env vars (e.g. `WRYTE_HANDLERS_logger_name_*`).

-NOTE: DO NOT use this feature if you have multiple loggers in the same service unless you explicitly intend to have all loggers log to all handlers configured.

 One of Wryte's goals is to provide a simple way to configure loggers.
 Much like Grafana and Fabio, Wryte aims to be completely env-var configurable.

 On top of having two default `console` and `json` handlers which indicate the formatting and both log to stdout, you can utilize built-in and 3rd party handlers quite easily.

+Below are the global env vars used to configure all loggers instantiated by Wryte.
+If you want to apply a handler to a specific logger, use the `WRYTE_$LOGGER_NAME_HANDLERS_*` pattern instead (e.g. `WRYTE_WEBLOGGER_HANDLERS_FILE_ENABLED` - all uppercase).

 #### File Handler